micmejia/bible-dump/AMPC/Matthew/Matt 23.md

 You blind fools!
-For which is greater: the gold, or the [^h]sanctuary of the temple that has made the gold sacred?
+For which is greater: the gold, or the sanctuary of the temple that has made the gold sacred?